List of former state routes in Georgia (200–699): State Route 318

 State Route 318 (SR 318) was a west–east state highway that existed in the north-central part of the state.
 It traveled completely within Dawson County.
 Between July 1957 and June 1960, it was established from the Dawson Demonstration Forest and Wildlife Management Area south-southwest of Dawsonville to SR 53 southeast of that city.
 The entire length of the highway was paved.
 By the middle of 1963, it was extended south-southeast on a concurrency with SR 53, then solely east and southeast to War Hill Park northeast of Chestatee.
 In 1971, the western terminus was truncated to SR 9 south of Dawsonville.
 In 1980, the eastern terminus was truncated to SR 53.
 In 1985, SR 318 was decommissioned.

 State Route 319

 State Route 319 (SR 319) was a state highway that existed in the north-central part of the state.
 It traversed the northeastern part of Barrow County and the south-central part of Jackson County.
 Between July 1957 and June 1960, it was established from SR 211 north-northwest of Statham to US 129/SR 24 about halfway between Arcade and Jefferson.
 The entire highway was paved at this time.
-The highway was virtually unchanged for the next 30 years.
+The highway was virtually unchanged for the next 3 decades.
 In 1990, it was decommissioned.